Nagoya University

 The School assesses whether applicants have the necessary foundational academic ability by means of a written examination, with a focus on the Life sciences.
 Applicants are also assessed in an interview-based examination to determine whether they have the necessary level of proficiency in Japanese and the foundational academic ability to pass the national examination for medical practitioners when they graduate.

-• Third-Year Transfers
+• Second-Year Transfers

 The School assesses the applicants’ breadth of education and knowledge by means of a written examination.
 Students are also assessed in an interview-based examination with an emphasis on selecting those who possess the intellectual abilities necessary to develop into outstanding medical researchers who can adopt positions of responsibility in future medical research, as well as those with diverse backgrounds and experience.